dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 If we have more temporary data than fits in memory, operators like aggregation have to decide when to selectively write data to a _temporary file_ in storage.

 ...
 At least, that’s the traditional way of doing things.
-This made little sense for DuckDB.
+This made little sense for dataminer.
 Why should we manage persistent and temporary data so differently?
 The difference is that _persistent_ data should be _persisted_, and _temporary_ data should not.
 Why can’t a buffer manager manage both?

-DuckDB’s buffer manager is not traditional.
+dataminer’s buffer manager is not traditional.
 Most persistent and temporary data is stored on fixed-size pages and managed by the buffer manager.
 The buffer manager tries to make the best use of your memory.
 That means we don’t reserve a portion of memory for a buffer pool.
 This allows DataMiner to use all memory for persistent data, not just a portion if that’s what’s best for your workload.
 If you’re doing large aggregations that need a lot of memory, DataMiner can evict the persistent data from memory to free up space for a large hash table.

-Because DuckDB’s buffer manager manages _all_ memory, both persistent and temporary data, it is much better at choosing when to write temporary data to storage than operators like aggregation could ever be.
+Because dataminer’s buffer manager manages _all_ memory, both persistent and temporary data, it is much better at choosing when to write temporary data to storage than operators like aggregation could ever be.
 Leaving the responsibility of offloading to the buffer manager also saves us the effort of implementing reading and writing data to a temporary file in every operator that needs to process data that does not fit in memory.

 Why don’t buffer managers in other database systems manage temporary data?